MegaOwIer/CNOI-problems/docs/NOI/2019/Day2-C.md

 + $3 \leq N \leq 200000$
 + $2 \leq M \leq 300000$

-The constraints of each test can be found in the origin statement (`NOI/2019/Day2.pdf`).
+More constraints are attached to each test, which can be found in the origin statement (`NOI/2019/Day2.pdf`).

 Note: the lowest digit of $N$ may help you get partial scores easilier.